ajhenley/gitbook/creatingtables.md

 ###Creating Tables
 In the introduction I said that you can do "Create Read Update Delete" operations to the data inside tables.
 How do you make the tables in the first place?
-By doing CRUD on the database schema, and the first SQL statement to learn is CREATE:
+By doing CRUD on the database schema.
+The first SQL statement to learn is ```CREATE TABLE```:

 {%ace edit=true, lang='sql'%}
 CREATE TABLE person (